lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

   ![Cloudant console](./images/cloudant-console.png)

-# Translate messages with Watson.
+# Step 6 - Translate messages with Watson.

 The warning messages generated in Node-RED uses English by default.
 You may want to translate those messages into your oww language.